narfman0/GDXWorld/README.md

 position and changing whatever field's carat isn't at 0, so when selecting, it must be nonzero, and the other field must be 0.

+### Particle
+Particle mode is a simple mode through which a level designer may add particles at level creation.
+It is intended to be a two step process, firstly, creating the particles at startup, secondly, adding a mechanism in the Quest mode to remove/add other particles dynamically.
+These particles will be available to each level and are to be handled by the client.

 Serializers
 -----------